GabrielSalangsang013/ts-mern-with-auth-boilerplate/README.md

 REACT_APP_API=http://localhost:4000

 # FIREBASE SSO CRENDENTIAL
-(You can get firebase credentials in the project settings also, just click the npm input radio button and copy the firebaseConfig variable value and put it in this .env file)
+(You can get firebase credentials in the project settings also but in "General" tab only.
+Scroll down and click the npm input radio button and copy the firebaseConfig variable value and put it in this .env file)
 REACT_APP_SSO_FIREBASE_API_KEY=
 REACT_APP_SSO_FIREBASE_AUTH_DOMAIN=
 REACT_APP_SSO_FIREBASE_PROJECT_ID=